 Skip to content

-The latest pro makeup artist technique to gain traction on TikTok is underpainting makeup.
-But if you ask Milk Makeup Director of Artistry Sara Wren, it’s “the only way I’m going to do my makeup from now on.”
+Underpainting makeup may be gaining traction on TikTok, but if you ask Milk Makeup Director of Artistry Sara Wren, it’s “the only way I’m going to do my makeup from now on.”
+Clearly, this is your sign to hop on the bandwagon for this viral makeup technique.

-For those unfamiliar, underpainting involves applying your bronzer, highlighter, contour, blush, and concealer before foundation.
+For those unfamiliar, underpainting involves putting on your bronzer, highlighter, contour, blush, and concealer before applying foundation.
 By flipping the order of your steps and placing color and warmth below your base, your makeup will have a more subtle, natural-looking effect.
-It’s the ultimate key to seamless, lit-from-within makeup because everything literally peeks through your foundation instead of sitting on top of it.
+It’s a seamless way to get that lit-from-within effect—because everything literally peeks through your foundation instead of sitting on top of it.
+It's also a great way to apply our Cooling Water Jelly Tint in pHreeze—which is pH-activated, and reacts to your natural skin tone throughout the day.

-For underpainting makeup, you’ll need all the same products you typically use on your face.
-However, if you need specifics, Sara recommends Matte Bronzer, Future Fluid All Over Cream Concealer, Sunshine Skin Tint, and Bionic Blush to start.
+For underpainting, you’ll need all the same makeup products you typically use on your face.
+However, if you need specifics, Sara recommends Matte Bronzer, Future Fluid All Over Cream Concealer, and Bionic Blush or our new pH-activated Cooling Water Jelly Tint in pHreeze to start.

 1. Bronze

-After prepping and priming your skin, add your bronzer to a clean and moisturized face in all the usual areas.
-Then, blend out your lines with a fluffy brush.
-You can stop there or if you want added depth, contour your face while you’re at it with Sculpt Stick
+After your usual skin prep, apply your bronzer to a clean and moisturized face on all the usual areas—tops of the cheeks, across the bridge of the nose, and around the hairline.
+Then, blend out any harsh lines with a fluffy brush.
+You can stop there, or if you want added depth, contour your face while you’re at it with Sculpt Stick, our viral cream contour stick.

 WREN ADDING BRONZER